PimenovAlexander/resources/technical-reference/core-logic/swap-calculation.md

 Given an input/output token constraint, target price, current price, commission value, and swap direction, the method determines:

 * The price value resulting from the price movement
-* Required number of input tokens (including commission)
+* Required number of input tokens (including fee)
 * Number of output tokens
-* Number of tokens collected as commission
+* Number of tokens collected as fee

 ####